EldiiarBekbolotov/Eldiiar-Academy/GETTINGSTARTED.md

 _How to run the program using the terminal:_

+Create your virtual environment, activate it, and install all the Python libraries:
 <pre><code>
 bash python -m venv/venv # if this doesn't work, python -m venv/venv source venv/bin/activate